Cervical cancer: 'New screening can pick up cancer earlier than before'

 There are around 850 cervical cancer deaths in the UK every year and the charity said relative five-year survival rates are below the European average in England, Wales and Scotland.

-Around the world, cervical cancer is the fourth most common cancer in women around the world, killing more than 300,000 each year.
+Around the world, cervical cancer is the fourth most common cancer in women, killing more than 300,000 each year.

 What are the screening changes being made in Wales?